dfelinto/blender-manual/manual/game_engine/logic/sensors/collision.rst

    Toggles between material and property filtering.

-.. admonition:: Note about soft bodies
+.. note:: Note about soft bodies
-   :class: note

    The :guilabel:`Collision` sensor can not detect collisions with soft bodies.
 This is a limitation in Bullet, the physics library used by the Game Engine.